Fisons: Foundation

 The Company formally changed its name to the shorter Fisons Ltd in 1942.
 During the 1950s, Fisons promoted the spraying of crops utilising helicopters.

 Fisons owned parts of the Somerset Levels, where they extracted peat.
 In 1970 one of their staff, Ray Sweet, discovered the remains of a timber trackway.
 It has been dated to 3807 or 3806 BC, and is now known as the Sweet Track.
 A portion is now in the collection of the British Museum.

+The company formed Nypro UK in December 1964, with Dutch State Mines.
+Fisons owned 24%.

+Switch to pharmaceuticals

 In the early 1980s the company decided to focus on pharmaceutical products and its fertiliser activities were sold to Norsk Hydro in 1982.

 In the 1990s Fisons was targeted by the UK Earth Liberation Front, who caused nearly $100,000 in damage during a "night of action" in retaliation for Fisons' draining peat bogs in the English countryside.

 Many years of successful growth were financed by sales of sodium cromoglycate in a variety of formulations used to treat asthma and allergies of the eye among several disease areas.
 However, the loss of lucrative product licences for Opticrom and Imferon in the US in 1991 and the failure of clinical trials for Tipredane, an asthma drug, in 1993 revealed bleak prospects for the business.

 In early 1995 the Instruments Division was sold to US Thermo Instrument Systems while the Research and Development facilities in Loughborough and Rochester, New York, with their pipelines were acquired by the Swedish company Astra AB.

+Acquisition

 In late 1995 Fisons was acquired by the United States–based Rhone-Poulenc Rorer, Inc., which in turn was wholly owned by France's chemical giant Rhône-Poulenc S.A.